 The LIDAR survey is not helpful due to lack of an approximate indication.

-No GPR surveys were conducted at this location.
+No GPR surveys were not conducted at this location.

 The aerial photography query for this area wasn’t ordered.

 We are still looking for information on the identity of the victims and the location of Jewish graves in Narew.
 If you know something more, write to us at the following address: email@example.com.

 File no. DS 356/71, The Regional Commission for the Examination of German Crimes in Białystok: Report of the hearing of the witness – Zofia, 22 May 1973 (p.
 2 – 7).

 File no. DS 356/71, The Regional Commission for the Examination of German Crimes in Białystok: Report of the hearing of the witness – Aleksandra, 23 May 1973 (p.
 10 – 13).